Down Syndrome Families Divided Over Abortion Ban

 Both live in Ohio.
 They're a few years apart in age, both work in the medical field, and each has a child with Down syndrome.

 Kelly Kuhns, 36, lives with her husband and their three children outside Columbus.
-The youngest, two-year-old Oliver, was born with Down syndrome.
+The youngest, 2-year-old Oliver, was born with Down syndrome.

-Kuhns, who works as a labor and delivery nurse, says a prenatal test during her pregnancy with Oliver revealed the mutation called Trisomy 21.
+Kuhns, who works as a labor and delivery nurse, says a prenatal test during her pregnancy with Oliver revealed a mutation called Trisomy 21.

 "When my provider called me and told me that the test came back positive for Down syndrome, I was definitely shocked.
 It was not what I was expecting at all," Kuhns says.
 "I grieved — deeply."